-- 4. Attendance is required at every class meeting, and will be taken by the stage manger (a student who has volunteered for this position) during the class.
+- 4. Attendance is required at every class meeting, and will be taken by the "stage manger" (a student who has volunteered for this position) during the class.
 Each student is allowed 2 excused absences.
 Excuses must be made at least one day ahead of time by Professor Homan, preferably by e-mail: shakes@ufl.edu.
 Excuses made the day of the absence, let alone after the fact, cannot be accepted.
 In very, very rare cases a student can be excused for more than two class meetings, but this must also be approved ahead of time.
 For each unexcused absence, the student's grade will be lowered by a letter.
 Please note there are no exceptions to this.
 If you miss a class without being excused, the stage manager will e-mail you about this later in the same day. - 5.
-Texts required: Eric land and Nina Shengod, editors, Laugh Lines: Short Comic Plays (Vintage); Tom Stoppard, Rosencrantz and Guildenstern Are Dead (Grove). - 6.
-Office hour is Wednesday, 2nd period (8:30-9:20 AM) on Zoom. - 7.
-Accommodations for students with disabilities:
+Books: Laugh Lines: Short Comic Plays, Eric Lane and Nina Shengold, eds.; Stoppard, Rosencrantz and Guildenstern Are Dead and Arcadia. - 6.
+Office hour is Thursday, second period (9:00-9:30 AM) in 4109 Turlington Hall.